 The 21st-century single shot rifle

 These days, single shot rifles are often only owned by collectors or thought of as a gun for beginners.
-Their lightweight and simple firing capabilities make them ideal for young shooters just learning to hunt.
+Their lightweight and simple firing capabilities make them ideal for young shooters just to learn to hunt.

 In 2005, Winchester brought back the original, beloved Model 1885 as a limited series.
 This reintroduction of a classic simultaneously illuminates how much has changed in gun manufacturing and how timeless some of the classic models are.